alexantao/aquaeye/README.md

 This display is autonomous and is not part of the AquaEye, but it eases a lot data visualization.
 You only need a USB-C cable to power it and it takes all information from HomeAssistant.
 Since it it touch, I can integrate controls, like light, UV, etc...

-I glued it on mmy aquarium glass and eliminated the need of a buttom.
+I glued it on my aquarium glass and eliminated the need of a buttom.

 <div align=center>
 <img src="https://github.com/alexantao/aquaeye/blob/main/images/round-display.jpeg?raw=true" width="150">